TileDB-Inc/TileDB/doc/source/installation.rst

 Optional Dependencies
 ~~~~~~~~~~~~~~~~~~~~~

+S3
+^^

+Backend support for S3 stores requires the `AWS C++ SDK <https://github.com/aws/aws-sdk-cpp>`__ to be installed on your system.
+TileDB also integrates well with the S3-compliant `minio <https://minio.io>`__ object store.

+HDFS
+^^^^

-Backed support for the Hadoop File System `HDFS <http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html>`_ is optional.
+Backend support for the Hadoop File System `HDFS <http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html>`_ is optional.
 TileDB relies on the C interface to HDFS provided by `libhdfs <http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/LibHdfs.html>`_ to interact with the distributed filesystem.

 During the build process the following environmental variables must be set: